-- HOTCRETE®: High durability shotcrete products for applications at high temperatures in ferrous applications, such as, steel ladles, electric arc furnaces (EAF) and basic oxygen furnaces (BOF) furnaces. - FASTFIRE®: High durability castable and shotcrete products in the non-ferrous and ferrous industries with the added benefit of rapid dry-out capabilities. - OPTIFORM®: A system of products and equipment for the rapid continuous casting of refractories for applications, such as, steel ladle safety linings. - ENDURATEQ®: A high durability refractory shape for glass contact applications, such as, plungers and orifice rings. - DECTEQTM: A system for the automatic control of electrical power feeding electrodes used in electric arc steel making furnaces. - LACAM® Torpedo: A laser scanning system that measures the refractory lining thickness inside a Hot Iron (Torpedo) Ladle.
-The torpedo ladles transport liquid iron from a blast furnace to the steel plant. - LACAM®: A new, fourth generation Lacam® laser measurement device for use in the worldwide steel industry that is 17 times faster than the previous version.
+- HOTCRETE[®]: High durability shotcrete products for applications at high temperatures in ferrous applications, such as, steel ladles, electric arc furnaces (EAF) and basic oxygen furnaces (BOF) furnaces. - FASTFIRE[®]: High durability castable and shotcrete products in the non-ferrous and ferrous industries with the added benefit of rapid dry-out capabilities. - OPTIFORM[®]: A system of products and equipment for the rapid continuous casting of refractories for applications, such as, steel ladle safety linings. - ENDURATEQ[®]: A high durability refractory shape for glass contact applications, such as, plungers and orifice rings. - DECTEQTM: A system for the automatic control of electrical power feeding electrodes used in electric arc steel making furnaces. - LACAM[®] Torpedo: A laser scanning system that measures the refractory lining thickness inside a Hot Iron (Torpedo) Ladle.
+The torpedo ladles transport liquid iron from a blast furnace to the steel plant. - LACAM[®] LI Explorer: A laser scanning system that measures the refractory lining thickness from the interior of a Hot Steel Ladle.
+By entering the interior, the explorer provides the ability to see all areas of the ladle and identify the smallest flaws in the refractory lining. - LACAM[®]: A new, fourth generation Lacam[®] laser measurement device for use in the worldwide steel industry that is 17 times faster than the previous version.
 This new technology provides the fastest and most accurate laser scanning for hot surfaces available today.

 The principal market for the Company's refractory products is the steel industry.
-Management believes that certain trends in the steel industry will provide growth opportunities for the Company within select geographic regions (e.g., China, Middle East, Eastern Europe and India).
-These trends include growth and quality improvements regarding the development of improved manufacturing processes, such as, thin-slab casting, the trend in North America to shift production from integrated mills to electric arc furnaces (mini-mills) and the ever-increasing need for improved productivity and longer lasting refractories.
+Management believes that certain trends in the steel industry will provide growth opportunities for the Company.
+These trends include growth and quality improvements regarding the development of improved manufacturing processes, such as, thin-slab casting, the trend in North America to shift production from integrated mills to electric arc furnaces (mini-mills) and the everincreasing need for improved productivity and longer lasting refractories.